-Private training would involve hiring an instructor which costs around $40 to $80 per hour depending on your location and the instructor’s qualifications.
-The reported rental cost of an aircraft ranges from $45 to $150 per hour depending on the model.
+Private training would involve hiring an instructor, which costs around $40 to $80 per hour, depending on your location and the instructor’s qualifications.
+The reported rental cost of an aircraft ranges from $110 to $150 per hour, depending on the model.

-The average cost of various pilot training and licenses in the USA are the following:
+The average cost of various pilot training and licenses in the USA is as follows:

 - Commercial Single-engine Add-on Rating – $3,000

 - Private Pilot License – $6500 to $15,000